Hardtack: History

 By 1818, the United States Navy had outlined that each sailor was to be given 14 oz of bread per day as part of their daily ration while serving onboard in the form of hardtack.
 The procurement of these stores was the responsibility of the ship's Purser, and was not strictly outlined by the Board of Navy Commissioners.

 During the American Civil War (1861–1865), 3 by 3 in hardtack was shipped from Union and Confederate storehouses.
-Civil War soldiers generally found their rations to be unappealing, and joked about the poor quality of the hardtack in the satirical song "Hard Tack Come Again No More".
+Civil War soldiers generally found their rations to be unappealing; hardtack's ability to host worms earned it the "worm castles" nickname, and soldiers joked about the poor quality of the hardtack in the satirical song "Hard Tack Come Again No More".
 The song was sung to the tune of the Stephen Foster song "Hard Times Come Again No More", and featured lyrics describing the hardtack rations as being 'old and very wormy' and causing many 'stomachs sore'.
 John Billings, a soldier in the 10th Massachusetts Battery, outlines many details on how hardtack was utilized during the war in his book Hard Tack and Coffee.

 Reproduction American Civil War-era army (left) and navy (right) hardtack.
 Note the shape, as army hardtack was shipped in boxes and shipboard navy provisions were shipped in barrels.

 With insect infestation common in improperly stored provisions, soldiers would break up the hardtack and drop it into their morning coffee.
 This would not only soften the hardtack but the insects, mostly weevil larvae, would float to the top, and the soldiers could skim them off and eat the biscuits.
 The grubs "left no distinctive flavor behind."
 Some men turned hardtack into a mush by breaking it up with blows from their rifle butts, then adding water.
 If the men had a frying pan, they could cook the mush into a lumpy pancake; otherwise they dropped the mush directly on the coals of their campfire.
 They also mixed hardtack with brown sugar, hot water, and sometimes whiskey to create what they called a pudding, to serve as dessert.